Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/07-using-pumps.md

 ## Using pumps in experiments

 :::caution
 We strongly recommended you don't run peristaltic pumps *continuously* for hours at a time.
-By continuously, we mean "always moving liquid".
+By continuously, we mean "the pump motor is always on".
 The inner tubing has a lifetime and may wear out during operation, causing a leak. **If you need to move liquid continuously for long periods of time, you need a different pump design**.
 :::

 ### Sterilizing the pumps before and after experiments

-To avoid contamination, pumps should be sterilized before and after use.
+To avoid contamination, pump tubing and connectors should be sterilized before and after use.

 #### Using heat